snkashis/android-docs/src/pages/navigation/overview/navigation-options.md

 ## Creating a custom notification

-You can also pass in a custom notification when creating `MapboxNavigtionOptions`.
+You can also pass in a custom notification when creating `MapboxNavigationOptions`.
 This notificiation will show once navigation begins.

 {{
 <CodeLanguageToggle id="custom-nav-notification" />